EducationalTestingService/python-zpar/README.md

 python-zpar uses [ctypes](https://docs.python.org/3.3/library/ctypes.html), a very cool foreign function library bundled with Python that allows calling functions in C DLLs or shared libraries directly.

 ### Installation
+Currently, python-zpar only works on 64-bit linux and OS X systems.
+Those are the two platforms I use everyday.
+I am happy to try to get python-zpar working on other platforms over time.
+Pull requests are welcome!

 In order for python-zpar to work, it requires C functions that can be called directly.
 Since the only user-exposed entry point in ZPar is the command line client, I needed to write a shared library that would have functions built on top of the ZPar functionality but expose them in a way that ctypes could understand.

 Therefore, in order to build python-zpar from scratch, we need to download the ZPar source, patch it with new functionality and compile the shared library.
 All of this happens automatically when you install with pip: